 Let’s say you’re a publisher with ad space to sell on your website.
 So, here’s a summary of what normally takes place in milliseconds:

 Your site reaches out to its ad server to get an ad.
 Usually, these direct-sold ads — the ones negotiated by the site’s own sales team — are served up first to the available ad space.
 After all, these are the clients the site’s salespeople have handled.

 Now, the rest of the site’s ad space is made available through an ad server — often Google’s DoubleClick for Publishers (DFP) — in what’s known as a “waterfall” sequence.

-It’s called that because the unsold inventory is offered to the top-ranked ad exchange, and then if it remains unsold, it goes to the second-ranked and so on.
+It’s called so because the unsold inventory is first offered to the top-ranked ad exchange (based on historical data, not real-time performance), and then if it remains unsold, it goes to the second-ranked and so on.

 A key factor in the current inefficiency is how these “demand sources” are ranked, which determines the order in which they are offered the unsold inventory.
 They are generally ranked according to such factors as their buying volume, so the biggest buyer goes first, then the second-biggest and so on.